Rio (Duran Duran album): Retrospective appraisal

 Critics have retrospectively declared Rio Duran Duran's finest work.
 Beyond the 2000s, commentators agreed the album has aged well, with AllMusic's Ned Raggett asserting that "its fusion of style and substance ensures that even two decades after its release it remains as listenable and danceable as ever".
-Zaleski argued that the band's use of basic instrumentation ensured Rio sounded more timeless than other albums of the time.
+Zaleski argued that the band's use of basic instrumentation ensured Rio sounded more timeless than other albums of the period.
 In The Quietus, John Freeman concluded that over 30 years after its release, Rio "encompasses all anyone needs to know about Duran Duran".
 In 2015, Record Collector's Mark Elliot deemed it a "seminal 80s classic" and a record that displays a band figuring out their sound, growing in confidence and "setting to conquer the world".
 Chris Ingalls of PopMatters agreed, referring to it as "an iconic statement of its times" and one that rewards repeated listens.

 Other reviewers have given praise to the band, with Zaleski arguing that "Rio was a testament to the band's chemistry and ambition, and how quickly they evolved as musicians."
 Writing for Q magazine, Paul Moody viewed Rio as reinitiating Duran Duran's status as "a national pop treasure".
 Pitchfork's Tom Ewing, who gave negative assessments to their debut and their follow-up studio album Seven and the Ragged Tiger (1983), stated that Rio "is where the band's hunger for success really catalyzed its mix of rock, disco, and heartthrob pop".
 Uncut magazine's Wyndham Wallace found the album "confirms [the band] packed a significant punch", while Robbins wrote in Trouser Press:

 The band members' performances and instrumentation have been highlighted, with Raggett stating that "the quintet integrates [their] sound near-perfectly throughout".
 PopMatters' John Bergstrom observed that "not even nearly 30 years of cultural change have been able to budge the careful juxtaposition between Andy Taylor's power riffing and Simon Le Bon's willfully artful lyrics and vocals, or the brilliant interplay between the awesome, seriously funky rhythm section of John Taylor and Roger Taylor, and Nick Rhodes' atmospheric, arpeggiated synthesizer framework.
 Together, it all created all kinds of energy and just the right amount of camp."
 Despite its praise, several commentators have taken issue with Le Bon's lyrics, arguing they lack literal meaning and range from "absurd" and "sublime", but agree that the singer's confident vocal performances offer bouts of connotation.

-Rio's cover artwork has been deemed iconic and one of the greatest of all time by VH1 and Billboard.
+Rio's cover artwork has been deemed iconic and one of the greatest of all time by publications such as Billboard, Rolling Stone and VH1.
 In 2006, Ernest Simpson of Treblezine wrote that with the Clash's London Calling (1979), "rarely does an album cover truly fit the style and attitude within" and Rio's "not only encapsulated the slick new wave of the stylish band, but also the early '80s in general".
 Reflecting on the artwork in his 2021 book Please Please Tell Me Now, Davis states that the decline of the "classic album art" era began following the release of Rio.